 Residents training at the Center for Surgical Innovation

 The objectives of the surgical internship are to achieve a wide experience in the broad field of surgery, including preoperative evaluation and post operative care of all classes of surgical patients and to begin the development of technical surgical skills.
 The essentials of preoperative and postoperative care include the recognition and treatment of surgical complications, fluid and electrolyte balance, wound care, and nutritional support.
-The intern rotates through 1 block (1 block = 28 days) of pediatric surgery, 1 block of oncologic surgery, 2 blocks of VA hospital in general and vascular surgery, 1 block of critical care/Cardiothoracic Surgery, 1 block of university hospital night float plus trauma, plastic/reconstructive surgery, hepatobiliary surgery,thoracic surgery, vascular surgery, acute care surgery Memorial Hospital general surgery with robotic exposure, and minimally invasive surgery.
+The intern rotates through 1 block (1 block = 28 days) of pediatric surgery, 1 block of oncologic surgery, 1 block of VA hospital in vascular surgery, 1 block of cardiothoracic Surgery, 1 block of university hospital night float plus trauma, plastic/reconstructive surgery, hepatobiliary surgery, thoracic surgery, vascular surgery, acute care surgery, Denver Health General Surgery, Memorial Hospital general surgery with robotic exposure, and minimally invasive surgery.
 The intern does supervised surgical procedures, gains expertise in vascular access, and other invasive procedures; e.g., tube thoracostomy, FAST examinations, etc. The intern does admission work-ups, writes pre and postoperative orders, progress notes and hospital discharge summaries.
 The schedule for the interns and junior residents is templated to facilitate compliance with duty hours requirements and also provide maximal educational exposure using several float services.
 See a sample schedule.

 2018-19 Interns 10/10/18 with Adam Dyas (Iphone in center) on FaceTime from Memorial/Colorado Springs.

 In the Operating Room.
 Photo from Karen Lo, MD